 If your documents are complete, the new card is typically issued on the same day, though busy seasons (March–April) may cause delays.
 There is no fee for reissuance due to loss or theft.
 For reissuance due to voluntary reasons (such as changing the kanji representation of your name), a fee of 1,600 yen applies.

 Do not delay.
-Failing to apply for reissuance within the 14-day deadline can result in a penalty of up to 1 year of imprisonment or a fine of up to 200,000 yen under the Immigration Control Act.
+Losing the card itself does not automatically incur criminal penalties, but failing to apply for reissuance within the required period can result in up to 1 year of imprisonment or a fine of up to 200,000 yen under the Immigration Control Act.
 Act as soon as you notice the card is missing.

 Severely damaged cards: If your card is damaged to the point where it cannot be read (water damage, broken IC chip, faded print), you should also apply for reissuance.
-This follows the same process as a lost card, with no fee for damage-related reissuance.
+Unlike a lost card, there is no 14-day deadline for damage-related reissuance — but acting promptly is still recommended.
+The process is the same, and there is no fee for damage-related reissuance.

 Penalties for Not Reporting